A Christmas Story by Jack Kelley

 There’s no way I could even begin to describe the sound of that choir.
 A couple of times later in my life I heard the musicians that rich people hired to help them celebrate when their first son was born, but not even the wealthiest King could have afforded a choir like this one.
 The music caused us to lift our faces and our hands to the heavens.
 It filled our ears and our hearts and was by far the most beautiful sound I ever heard in all my life.

 When they faded away and left us we just stood there for a minute looking at each other, our eyes filled with wonder, tears of joy streaming down the weathered cheeks of my father and his friends.
-They’d of course heard all the talk about a Messiah, but none of them ever expected to see Him.
+They had heard all the talk about a coming Messiah, but none of them ever expected to see Him.
 And now, not only would we see Him; we would be the first!
 One minute we were finishing up a long shepherd’s day just like always, and the next we were witnessing the invasion of Earth by Heaven itself.
 Eternity had entered time and the Son of God had become the Son of Man, almost right before our eyes.
 This had been my first day as a real shepherd, and there would never be another one like it.

 Mindful of our responsibility, we left a couple of our number to watch the sheep, and the rest of us took off for Bethlehem in search of the sign the angel had told us to look for.
 And sure enough, in a stable behind the inn at the edge of town, we found them.

 A man with the clothing and calloused hands of the working class stood protectively over a radiant but obviously exhausted young woman who didn’t look much older than I was.
 In the manger before her was a baby, a normal looking healthy baby boy.
 “Can this be what God looks like,” I thought, “He’s just a baby.”
 Like most people, I expected that if I ever saw God He’d be a giant Warrior King with a huge sword and a menacing look.
-This baby looked so fragile.
+This baby looked so small and fragile.

 Others were beginning to gather around as well, because we’d shouted at everyone we saw on the way in to follow us.
 Now we told them the whole story of what we’d experienced in the field with the angel and the choir, and that we had come to town to see for ourselves if what we heard was true.
 They were all amazed and couldn’t stop talking about it, but the new mother just sat there with her baby as if she was soaking up every detail of this most blessed of all blessed events.
 I’ll never forget the look in her eyes or the expression on her face.